 There is no simple answer, but here are some questions to consider.
 Remember that all ADS-B Out transponders perform the same basic function no matter what frequency they use, and both 1090 and 978 options meet the 2020 requirement.
 But there are some important differences to consider, depending on the type of airplane you fly.

 - How old is your Mode C transponder?
 This is the most important question becuase, in addition to ADS-B Out, you’ll still need to have a traditional transponder after 2020.
 If your existing Mode C transponder is on its last legs, a 1090ES transponder is probably the right answer, since it checks both boxes.
 In addition to meeting the mandate, you’ll get the features of a new transponder, like a clear digital display, push-button code entry and a dedicated VFR button.
 978 solutions require you to maintain your existing Mode C transponder, so if you already have a solid one (like a Garmin GTX 327) you may be able to save money with a UAT but we do not recommend a 978 ADS-B Out solution if you have an older, analog transponder.

 - How integrated is each solution?
 Some 978 UAT transponders require separate control heads to synchronize the squawk code with your existing Mode C transponder - or even a separate panel-mounted indicator light.
 1090ES solutions are integrated solutions: simply connect it to your existing transponder antenna and altitude encoder, then add a WAAS GPS antenna if a built-in GPS is included.
-The one exception is Garmin - their GDL 82 is a 978 solution that automatically syncs with your Mode C transponder.
+The exceptions are Garmin and uAvionix - their GDL 82 and SkyBeacon, respectively, are 978 solutions that automatically sync with your Mode C transponder.

 - Do you fly internationally?
 978 UAT transponders are limited to use in the United States, so pilots traveling to Canada, Mexico or the Caribbean should choose a 1090ES transponder.